theantigone/ngram-java-ai/README.md

-# n-gram-java-ai
+# N-gram Java AI
-Probabilistic N-gram language model that assists with code completion for Java systems.
+Probabilistic N-gram language model that assists with code completion for Java systems

+### Purpose
-GenAI for Software Development Assignment 1
+First assignment for GenAI for Software Development